uvarc/rc-learning/content/courses/python-introduction/numpy_working_with_arrays.md

 ## Axes

-NumPy refers to dimensions as axes.
-Many NumPy intrinsic functions take an optional axis argument.
+NumPy refers to dimensions as _axes_.
+Many NumPy functions take an optional axis argument.
+As always, we number axes from zero.

 ```python
 a=np.arange(12).reshape(3,4)